|

 "Western influence came to Moscow in Ukrainian

-Italy, Berezovsky and Bortnyansky brought the tradition of Italian bel canto and
+in Italy, Berezovsky and Bortnyansky brought the tradition of Italian bel

-Western polyphonic techniques to Russia.
-Berezovsky established the genre of
+canto and Western polyphonic techniques to Russia.
+Berezovsky established

-Russian choral concert, combining Slavic choral traditions and Western
+the genre of Russian choral concert, combining Slavic choral traditions

-much with the genre of concerto grosso.
-Three, or four contrasting movements
+very much with the genre of concerto grosso.
+Three, or four contrasting

-usually make up the form.
-Vedel and Bortnyansky continued the development of the
+movements usually make up the form.
+Vedel and Bortnyansky continued the

 Deum Laudamus" by Bortnyansky.